wakeme/CC/README.md

 ```Bash
 [src]$ hadoop jar com.wakeme.homework1.jar com.wakeme.homework1.Main input.txt h1.out
 ```
-the output file is int the /h1.out directory
+the output file is in the /h1.out directory
 ### Homework2
 Open the project in Scala-IDE or Eclipse<br>
 Add `hadoop` and `spark` jars into Build Path<br>